biocorecrg/PhD_course_containers_2024/docs/docker_2.rst

 Depending on the underlying OS, there are different ways to build images.

-Know your base system and their packages.
+Know your base system and its packages.
 Popular ones:

 * `Debian <https://packages.debian.org>`__